DUI for Prescription Drug Charges

 - West Palm Beach

 It’s critical that you act quickly after an arrest to ensure you’re treated fairly and that you don’t receive a severe penalty, especially if all you did was obey your doctor’s orders.
-The first thing you should do is contact a defense attorney for drug DUI charges immediately.
+The first thing you should do is contact an experienced prescription drug DUI lawyer near you immediately.
 Here at Weinstein Legal, we want to help you understand your rights.

 There are many substances that can impair your driving outside of alcohol.
-In Florida, you can be charged with a DUI even with prescription drugs.
-Working with a lawyer will ensure you have someone aggressively fighting for your rights to get the best possible outcome for you.
+You can be charged with a DUI in Florida even with prescription drugs.
+Working with a dedicated prescription drug DUI lawyer near you will ensure you have someone aggressively fighting for your rights to get the best possible outcome for you.

-Defense Attorney for Prescription DUI Charge in Broward & Palm Beach County
+Defense Attorney for Prescription Drug DUI Charge in Florida

 With so many adults across the US taking prescribed medications (and more taking these types of medications illegally), it’s not surprising that the effects are far-reaching and that some of the side effects of taking these drugs can impair driving or lead to accidents.
 Nationally, drug-related crashes now account for 44% of fatal crashes compared to 35% that were alcohol-related.
 Some 19% of fatal crash victims tested positive for opioids.